rubrikinc/terraform-provider-polaris/docs/resources/azure_archival_location.md

   onboarded with the cloud_native_archival feature.
   When creating an archival location, the region where the snapshots are stored needs to be specified:
-    * SOURCE_REGION - Store snapshots in the same region to minimize data transfer charges.
-This is the default behaviour when the storage_account_region field is not specified.
-    * SPECIFIC_REGION - Storing snapshots in another region can increase total data transfer charges.
+  SOURCE_REGION - Store snapshots in the same region to minimize data transfer charges.
+This is the default behaviour when the storage_account_region field is not specified.SPECIFIC_REGION - Storing snapshots in another region can increase total data transfer charges.
 The storage_account_region field specifies the region.
   Custom storage encryption is enabled by specifying one or more customer_managed_key blocks.
 Each customer_managed_key block specifies the encryption details to use for a region.
 For other regions, data will be encrypted using platform managed keys.
-  -> Note: The Azure storage account is not created until the first protected object
-     is archived to the location.
+  -> Note: The Azure storage account is not created until the first protected object is archived to the location.
 ---

 # polaris_azure_archival_location (Resource)